learnlatex/learnlatex.github.io/en/lesson-09.md

 The explanation is that because of this auxiliary file work, the first time that you compile a document the label has not yet been saved.
-Run LaTeX once more time and you'll be all set.
+Run LaTeX one more time and you'll be all set.
 (Usually while writing you will run LaTeX a number of times anyway, so in practice this is not a bother.)